oatlog/oatlog/doc/report/main.typ

 - using flat indexes (effectively `HashMap<A, &[(B, C)]>` and `HashMap<(A, B), C>`) over trie indexes (effectively a single `HashMap<A, HashMap<B, C>>`),
 - exploiting invariant permutations for saturation benchmarks

-/*#TODO[Ablation?
-Although it would possibly be annoying to implement] OUT OF SCOPE */

 #figure(
   text(